-During Mayo Clinic's Colon and Rectal Surgery Fellowship Program, you will work closely with Mayo Clinic's eight colon and rectal surgeons.
+During Mayo Clinic's Colon and Rectal Surgery Fellowship, you will work closely with Mayo Clinic's eight colon and rectal surgeons.
 You will participate in elective preoperative patient evaluations, operative procedures, postoperative care, and emergency colorectal conditions.
 Every other day will be spent in the operating room, gaining experience in surgical management of diseases of the colon, rectum and anus.
 Minimally invasive surgery and enhanced recovery pathways are a significant part of the practice and trainees will gain significant experience in this approach.

 On nonoperative days, residents run a daily anorectal surgery clinic with their faculty mentor.
 You will gain experience in complex colonoscopy, learn techniques for assessment of pelvic floor dysfunction, such as anorectal manometry, and work closely with our enterostomal therapists in management of stomas and stoma complications.